Overview

 Import a file with Junit XML test results to Xray, and customize fields on corresponding Test issues

-In this example, you will:
+In this example we will:

-- Upload a JUnit XML report to Xray.
+- upload a JUnit XML report to Xray

-- Customize some fields on the Test Issues (e.g., set a label) that will be provisioned the first time results are imported (if the Tests don't already exist).
+- customize some fields on the Test issues (e.g., set a label) that will be provisioned the first time results are imported (if the Tests don't already exist)

-<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.8.0</version> <scope>test</scope> <configuration> <cloud>true</cloud> <clientId>215FFD69FE46447280000000000</clientId> <clientSecret>1c00f8f22f56a8684d7c18cd61470000000</clientSecret> <reportFormat>junit</reportFormat> <reportFile>target/junit.xml</reportFile> <testExecInfoJson>testExecInfo.json</testExecInfoJson> <testInfoJson>testInfo.json</testInfoJson> <abortOnError>true></abortOnError> </configuration> </dependency>
+<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.7.3</version> <scope>test</scope> <configuration> <cloud>true</cloud> <clientId>215FFD69FE46447280000000000</clientId> <clientSecret>1c00f8f22f56a8684d7c18cd61470000000</clientSecret> <reportFormat>junit</reportFormat> <reportFile>target/junit.xml</reportFile> <testExecInfoJson>testExecInfo.json</testExecInfoJson> <testInfoJson>testInfo.json</testInfoJson> <abortOnError>true></abortOnError> </configuration> </dependency>

-<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.8.0</version> <scope>test</scope> <configuration> <cloud>false</cloud> <jiraBaseUrl>https://myjiraserver</jiraBaseUrl> <jiraUsername>someuser</jiraUsername> <jiraPassword>somepass</jiraPassword> <reportFormat>junit</reportFormat> <reportFile>target/junit.xml</reportFile> <testExecInfoJson>testExecInfo.json</testExecInfoJson> <testInfoJson>testInfo.json</testInfoJson> <abortOnError>true></abortOnError> </configuration> </dependency>
+<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.7.3</version> <scope>test</scope> <configuration> <cloud>false</cloud> <jiraBaseUrl>https://myjiraserver</jiraBaseUrl> <jiraUsername>someuser</jiraUsername> <jiraPassword>somepass</jiraPassword> <reportFormat>junit</reportFormat> <reportFile>target/junit.xml</reportFile> <testExecInfoJson>testExecInfo.json</testExecInfoJson> <testInfoJson>testInfo.json</testInfoJson> <abortOnError>true></abortOnError> </configuration> </dependency>

 The testExecInfo.json

-contents are as follows:
+contents are as follows.

 { "fields": { "project": { "key": "CALC" }, "summary": "Test Execution for some automated tests", "issuetype": { "name": "Test Execution" }, "fixVersions" : [ { "name": "1.0" } ] } }